sensible-hq/sensible-docs/readme-sync/v0/integrations/1000 - zapier/2000 - zapier-tutorial-2.md

 ---

 This topic describes sending extracted data from example documents into an Airtable database using Sensible's Zapier integration.
+TODO add description

 [block:html]
 {